skydoves/compose-performance/README.md

 * [Strong Skipping Mode](https://developer.android.com/develop/ui/compose/performance/stability/strongskipping): The guide on strong skipping in Jetpack Compose highlights techniques to minimize recomposition by ensuring that composable functions are only re-executed when necessary.
 It discusses how the Strong Skipping mode optimizes Compose performance by introducing a new recomposition mechanism.

+* [Implement custom modifier behavior using Modifier.Node](https://developer.android.com/develop/ui/compose/custom-modifiers#implement-custom): `Modifier.Node` was designed from the ground up to be far more performant than composed modifiers.
+For more details on the problems with composed modifiers.

 ## 📚 Articles

 * [New ways of optimizing stability in Jetpack Compose](https://medium.com/androiddevelopers/new-ways-of-optimizing-stability-in-jetpack-compose-038106c283cc): The article discusses new strategies for optimizing stability in Jetpack Compose, focusing on reducing unnecessary recompositions.
 It introduces concepts like using stable data types, the `remember` function, and the `key` modifier to manage state changes more efficiently.
 These methods enhance performance and ensure smoother, more responsive UIs in Compose.